GCCDevTeam/Giftcardcoin/doc/README_windows.txt

 -----
-After completing windows setup then run windows command line (cmd) cd daemon cloakcoind
+After completing windows setup then run windows command line (cmd) cd daemon
+  GiftNetd
-You would need to create a configuration file cloakcoin.conf in the default wallet directory.
-Grant access to cloakcoind.exe in anti-virus and firewall applications if necessary.
+You would need to create a configuration file Giftcardcoin.conf in the default wallet directory.
+Grant access to GiftNetd.exe in anti-virus and firewall applications if necessary.

 The software automatically finds other nodes to connect to.
 You can enable Universal Plug and Play (UPnP) with your router/firewall or forward port 12788 (TCP) to your computer so you can receive incoming connections.
-Giftcardcoin works without incoming connections, but allowing incoming connections helps the Giftcardcoin network.
+GiftNet works without incoming connections, but allowing incoming connections helps the GiftNet network.

 Upgrade
 -------
 All you existing coins/transactions should be intact with the upgrade.
-To upgrade first backup wallet cloakcoind backupwallet <destination_backup_file>
+To upgrade first backup wallet
+GiftNetd backupwallet <destination_backup_file>
-Then shutdown cloakcoind by
+Then shutdown GiftNetd by
-cloakcoind stop
+GiftNetd stop
-Start up the new cloakcoind.
+Start up the new GiftNetd.

-See the documentation/wiki at the Giftcardcoin site for help and more information.
+See the documentation/wiki at the GiftNet site for help and more information.